Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 travel, and tell the players whose characters failed a random direction they think is right.

+### Regaining Your Bearings
-**Regaining Your Bearings:** There are several ways to become un-lost.
+There are several ways to become un-lost.
 First, if the characters successfully set a new course and follow it to the destination they're trying to reach, they're not lost anymore.
 Second, the characters through random movement might run into an